Sacred feminine wisdom

 A path toritual, belonging, and feminine spiritual depth

-It is a bridge for women who did not grow up with these rituals, yet who feel deeply Jewish and want more depth, meaning, and a stronger connection to identity, feminine power, and purpose.
+For those who are just beginning, or returning in their own way, who feel deeply Jewish and long for more depth, meaning, and a stronger connection to identity, feminine power, and purpose.

 The Three Pillars